e-clearing-net/OCHP/OCHP.md

 and one or more Navigation Service Providers the hosting or file exchange of image payload data has to be defined.
 The exchange of this content data is out of scope of OCHP.
-However, the recommended setup is a public available web server hosted and updated by the EVSE Operator.
+However, the recommended setup is a publicly available web server hosted and updated by the EVSE Operator.
-Per charge point a unlimited number of images of each type is allowed.
+Per charge point an unlimited number of images of each type is allowed.
 Recommended are at least two images where one is a network or provider logo and the second is a station photo.
 If two images of the same type are defined they should be displayed additionally, not optionally.